 Type: Temporary full-time

-Career Paths for Skilled Immigrants Program – Vancouver and Surrey locations
+Career Paths for Skilled Immigrants Program – Terminal location

-Temporary full-time position at 35 hours per week starting immediately through to March 31, 2019
+Temporary full-time position at 28 hours per week starting immediately for 6-12 months or pending return of incumbent

 Reporting to the Manager – Career Paths, provides individualized, on-line, or group employment and career counselling services.
 Facilitates the development of a realistic personal action plan for the employment or further training of the client.
 Monitors clients’ progress and provides follow-up counselling and support until action plan is completed.
 Prepares and maintains prescribed reports on each client.
 Produces resumes and letters of application, as needed.
 Assists in client recruitment, program marketing and project evaluation activities.